History of Ireland: Iron Age (600 BC–400 AD)

 The Iron Age in Ireland began about 600 BC.
 The period between the start of the Iron Age and the historic period (AD 431) saw the gradual infiltration of small groups of Celtic-speaking people into Ireland, with items of the continental Celtic La Tene style being found in at least the northern part of the island by about 300 BC.
 The result of a gradual blending of Celtic and indigenous cultures would result in the emergence of Gaelic culture by the fifth century.
-It is also during the fifth century that the main over-kingdoms of In Tuisceart, Airgialla, Ulaid, Mide, Laigin, Mumhain, Cóiced Ol nEchmacht began to emerge (see Kingdoms of ancient Ireland).
+It is also during the fifth century that the main over-kingdoms of in Tuisceart, Airgialla, Ulaid, Mide, Laigin, Mumhain, Cóiced Ol nEchmacht began to emerge (see Kingdoms of ancient Ireland).
 Within these kingdoms, a rich culture flourished.
 The society of these kingdoms was dominated by an upper class consisting of aristocratic warriors and learned people, which possibly included Druids.

 Linguists realised from the 17th century onwards that the language spoken by these people, the Goidelic languages, was a branch of the Celtic languages.
 This is usually explained as a result of invasions by Celts from the continent.
 However, other research has postulated that the culture developed gradually and continuously and that the introduction of Celtic language and elements of Celtic culture may have been a result of cultural exchange with Celtic groups in southwest continental Europe from the Neolithic to the Bronze Age.

 The hypothesis that the native Late Bronze Age inhabitants gradually absorbed Celtic influences has since been supported by some recent genetic research.

 In 60 AD, it is said that the Romans invaded Anglesey in Wales causing concerns across the Irish Sea, but there is a small controversy on if they even set foot into Ireland.
-The closest Rome got to conquering Ireland was in 80 AD, when, according to Turtle Bunbury from the Irish Times, “Túathal Techtmar, the son of a deposed high king, who is said to have invaded Ireland from afar in order to regain his kingdom at about this time”.
+The closest Rome got to conquering Ireland was in 80 AD, when, according to Turtle Bunbury from the Irish Times, "Túathal Techtmar, the son of a deposed high king, who is said to have invaded Ireland from afar in order to regain his kingdom at about this time".

 The Romans referred to Ireland as Hibernia around AD 100.
 Ptolemy, in AD 100, recorded Ireland's geography and tribes.
 Ireland was never a part of the Roman Empire, but Roman influence was often projected well beyond its borders.
 Tacitus writes that an exiled Irish prince was with Agricola in Roman Britain and would return to seize power in Ireland.
 Juvenal tells us that Roman "arms had been taken beyond the shores of Ireland".
-In recent years, some experts have hypothesized that Roman-sponsored Gaelic forces (or perhaps even Roman regulars) mounted some kind of invasion around AD 100, but the exact relationship between Rome and the dynasties and peoples of Hibernia remains unclear.
+In recent years, some experts have hypothesized that Roman-sponsored Gaelic forces (or perhaps even Roman regulars) mounted some kind of invasion around CE 100, but the exact relationship between Rome and the dynasties and peoples of Hibernia remains unclear.

 Irish confederations (the Scoti) attacked and some settled in Britain during the Great Conspiracy of 367.
 In particular, the Dál Riata settled in western Scotland and the Western Isles.